royaltm/spectrusty-tutorial/step1.md

 }
 ```

-The generic parameters are exactly the same as used with `ZxSpectrum` struct definition, so there's nothing very interesting happening here yet.
+The generic parameters are the same as used with the `ZxSpectrum` struct definition, so nothing interesting is happening yet.

-Now the `HostEnvironment` struct will wrap everything that is needed to run our emulator in the host environment, like a window handle, video buffer, audio host, event pump, etc. The new function accepts a mutable reference to our Spectrum and returns an action request, which may look like this:
+Now, the `HostEnvironment` struct will wrap everything that is needed to run our emulator in the host environment.
+This includes a window handle, video buffer, audio host, event pump, etc. The new function accepts a mutable reference to our Spectrum and returns an action request, which may look like this:

 ```rust
 #[derive(Debug, Clone, Copy)]